TrendingTechnology/react-cross-form/readme.md

 # React cross Form

-Easy form for React and react-native with validation base validate.js This is a form that renders your inputs with validation.
+Easy form for React and react-native app with validation.
+We use the great [validate.js](https://validatejs.org/) library but you can use a custom validator.
+Inputs didn't include, we just render your inputs but we help you with validation and the flow of the form with focus next input out of the box.

 ### Demo
 [![Edit 4j2pj699q7](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/4j2pj699q7)